multiplicit-com/Sheets-to-mysql/README.md

 This script should be compatible with PHP 5.4 and above.

 The script uses short array syntax, which was introduced in PHP 5.4.
-This script does not use any functions which were deprecated in PHP 7 or 8.
+It does not use any functions which were deprecated in PHP 7 or 8.